 So, you found the perfect partner and now you are ready to get married.
 Or, are you?
 Have you thought about premarital counseling?
 Everyone has heard it before.
 The age-old adage "marriage is hard work," or the telling, but perhaps not quite accurate, statistic "over 50% of marriages end in divorce."
-If you and your significant other want to make sure you are doing everything in your power to createa foundation for a strong, stable, and fulfillingmarriage, then online premarital counseling may be right for you.
+If you and your significant other want to make sure you are doing everything in your power to create a foundation for a strong, stable, and fulfilling marriage, then online premarital counseling or online relationship counseling may be right for you.
 At the very least, it will help you two get to know each other better.
 You want to know as much as you can about the person you are planning to spend the rest of your life with, right?

-Essentially, premarital counseling is counseling with the goal of making communication between you and your partner more effective, especially when discussing topics that you may tend to avoid or that could lead to conflict.
-If you decide to partake in premarital counseling online, you can expect to experience benefits, including:
+Essentially, premarital counseling is counseling with the goal of improving communication between you and your partner and making it more effective, especially when discussing topics that you may tend to avoid or that could lead to conflict.
+If you decide to partake in premarital counseling online services with a licensed therapist, you can expect to experience benefits, including:

-What premarital counselingopens up is an opportunity to get everything out in the open so that, when you enter into marriage, there is less chance of conflict or marital stress.
-And the best part is, there are a wide variety of online premarital counseling options that you and your partner can partake inon your own time and in the privacy of your own home.
-A counselor is a neutral party that can provide a safe environment in which to discuss potentially difficult conversations.
+What premarital counseling or couples counseling with a licensed therapist open up is an opportunity to get everything out in the open so that, when you enter into marriage, there is less chance of conflict or marital stress.
+And the best part is, there are a wide variety of licensed therapists and online premarital counseling areas of focus that you and your partner can partake in on your own time and in the privacy of your own home.
+A premarital counselor is a neutral party that can provide a safe environment in which to discuss potentially difficult conversations.
 They are professionally trained to assist in guiding the conversation and navigating the discussion, without offering direct advice or interjecting solutions.
 Rather, they assist you and your partner in coming to agreements or reaching compromises on your own, or can gently offer perspective if a stalemate arises on certain topics/issues that may have surfaced.

 Some of the topics and issues typically discussed in premarital counseling include:

-The counselor or therapist can give you the conflict resolution skills that will help you turn those unfortunate disagreements into resolutions.
-One study showed that distressed couples engaged in significantly more negative cognitive and problem-solving acts, and more negative reciprocity in communications was evident, when compared to non-distressed couples.
+The counselor, therapist, or relationship coach can give you the conflict resolution skills that will help you turn those unfortunate disagreements into resolutions.
+One peer reviewed study showed that distressed couples engaged in significantly more negative cognitive and problem-solving acts, and more negative reciprocity in communications was evident, when compared to non-distressed couples.
 This makes a good case for being proactive and discussing such things in a state of non-distress.
 Then, if and when the time comes, you’ll both be well equipped and knowledgeable in the area of conflict management.

-A simple online search for "premarital counseling" can help you get started.
+A simple online search for "best online premarital counseling” or “couples counseling” can help you get started.
 However, not all online premarital counseling resources are created equal.
 Take your time to find one that provides good structure and guidance coming from a reputable source.
-Many sites encourage clients to leavereviews, and reading through those can give you a great idea if you have found a dependable site.
+Many sites encourage clients to leave reviews, and reading through those can give you a great idea if you have found a dependable site.

 There are many different online therapy resources to choose from so you should really do your homework before choosing.
 An online resource such as BetterHelp.com is a great place to start your search.
 You will be able to tell a bit about yourself and what you would like to get out of premarital counseling.
-In addition, you will be matched with a licensed counselor who can provide guidance, support, and knowledge to help you and your partner prepare for marriage - all strictly confidential and online.
+In addition, you will be matched with a licensed counselor, therapist, or relationship coach who can provide guidance, support, and knowledge to help you and your partner prepare for marriage - all strictly confidential and online.

 Marriage will be one of the most rewarding - and sometimes the most challenging - experiences of your life.
 So, do not take yours and your partner's relationship for granted.
-Instead, consider partaking in premarital counseling online to do what you can to makesure your marriage has a strong and stable foundation on which to grow, for many years to come.
+Instead, consider partaking in relationship therapy services or premarital counseling online to do what you can to make sure your marriage has a strong and stable foundation on which to grow, for many years to come.

-With online premarital counseling, you will receive all the benefits of traditional counseling with added flexibility.
+With online premarital counseling or any kind of online therapy, for that matter, you will receive all the benefits of traditional counseling with added flexibility.
 You can choose to make an online appointment that is convenient for you by video, phone, or online chat.
-Your commute time will be zero and you and your partner can connect to a therapist from the comfort of your own home.
+Your commute time will be zero and you and your partner can connect to a mental health expert from our network of over 25,000 licensed therapists from the comfort of your own home.
 It can also be a more affordable option for reasons mentioned earlier in this article.
-There arestudies that suggest that couples who engage in premarital counseling can reduce their likelihood of divorce.
+There are studies that suggest that couples who engage in premarital counseling or couples therapy before marriage can reduce their likelihood of divorce.
 What better reason to connect with one of our licensed mental health professionals today?

 “Working with Adam has been extremely positive for my fiancé and I. We were seeing a counselor in-person prior to the pandemic, and I've been blown away by the difference.
 Adam is able to speak both my and my partner's languages, is pleasant to work with, and has provided us with actionable guidance that has brought about significant change in our relationship.”